grantwinney/blog/content/posts/raspberry-pi-flash-led-for-new-email/index.md

 slug: raspberry-pi-flash-led-for-new-email
 summary: Let's learn how to flash an LED on the Raspberry Pi when someone sends us a new email.
 tags:
   - raspberry-pi
-- coding
   - python
 title: Flash an LED on Your Raspberry Pi When You Get New Email
 aliases:
   - /how-to-flash-an-led-on-your-raspberry-pi-when-you-get-new-email
 ---
 Let's create an email notification system using the Raspberry Pi.
 It'll check for new email, and flash an LED when we get one.